tharunS123/NoteTaking/README.md

 ## Requirements

 - Xcode 16 or later (iOS 18 SDK) or Xcode 15 (iOS 17 SDK).
-- An OpenRouter account with access to the `nvidia/nemotron-nano-9b-v2:free` model.
+- An OpenRouter account with access to the `openai/gpt-4o-mini-transcribe` and `nvidia/nemotron-nano-9b-v2:free` models.

 ## Configuration